confluentinc/kafka-connect-jdbc/README.md

-# Kafka Connect JDBC Connector
+# Kafka Connect OceanBase Connector

 kafka-connect-jdbc is a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for loading data to and from any JDBC-compatible database.